We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 Hand injuries, such as sprains and fractures, can result from falls and direct impact experienced in roller derby.
 Sprains involve damage to the ligaments that support the hand, while fractures involve breaks in the hand bones.

 Both injuries can lead to pain, swelling, and limited range of motion.
-Treatment typically includes immobilization of the injured hand, ice, compression, and elevation (RICE).

 Wearing wrist guards and using proper technique when falling can help prevent hand injuries during roller derby matches.